 C.2.1.2.
 Off-peak period studies

 Studies should also be conducted for the purpose of determining risks and consequences at light load or shoulder peak conditions, and for any other period for which system adequacy cannot be evaluated from peak period study results.
-For these off peak periods, it is assumed that the number of hours of occurrence is substantially higher than the number of hours at or near peak load levels.
+For these off-peak periods, it is assumed that the number of hours of occurrence is substantially higher than the number of hours at or near peak load levels.
 In addition, severe drought conditions effecting hydro generation plant availability and its impact on the transmission system are also studied.

 C.2.1.3.
 Critical stress case development and studies